werpu/mona-dish/README.md

 * Configuration ... an Optional utilizing wrapper over json configurations which allow both read and write access and elvis like access to the data stored in the config
 * [Streams](https://github.com/werpu/mona-dish/blob/master/docs/Stream.md) ... a typescript based implementation of early and lazily evaluating streams
-* DomQuery ... a jquery like functional query and dom manipulation engine based on querySelectorAll, also support streams and shadow doms
+* DomQuery ... a jquery like functional query and dom manipulation engine based on querySelectorAll, also support streams and shadow dom trees
 * XmlQuery ... a jquery like XML document query selection and manipulation engine ... also supports streams
 * [Messaging](https://github.com/werpu/mona-dish/blob/master/docs/Messaging.md) ... a messaging bus which can break page isolation levels to allow communication between iframes/popups/shadow dom/dom